johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 "isDisposed": true,"id": "84d9259e-fd00-4456-83b8-408311ca72cc"}
 ```

 The differences should be clear.
 Nest wraps your message payloads inside a JSON object.
-For requests, your payload is wrapped ina `data` property.
+For requests, your payload is wrapped in a `data` property.
 For responses, your payload is wrapped in a `response` property.

 Why the differences?
 Consider that Nest must properly route and manage the lifetime of messages **within and between Nest apps** (e.g., our "Pure NestJS" <a href="#figure1">Case A in Figure 1</a>).
 Nest needs to pass some metadata, along with the actual application-specific message content, with each message.
 Nest encodes this metadata in the **payload** itself (because NATS doesn't allow you to add fields anywhere else in a message), resulting in the extra fields we see.